farcasterxyz/hub-monorepo/apps/hubble/www/docs/intro/hub-aws.md

 #### Status
 ![Grafana status metrics](https://moccasin-worried-snake-754.mypinata.cloud/ipfs/QmZeHfEAqmmLE5D4YZd8o1kTLefsqW58KGhq9K4PB4cqdN)
-**Message Sync** is a percantage of messages in your hub compared to last sync.
+**Message Sync** is a percentage of messages in your hub compared to last sync.
 It should be around 98-100%.
 If you are significantly below that, something may be wrong with your hub.

-**Peers** is a number of known peers in your network that you may receive messages from.
-Occasionally you may sync with one of them.
+**Peers** is a number of known peers in your network that you may receive messages from or sync with.

 **Blocks Processed** is a number of blocks that are being processed for Farcaster Contracts events.
-May shoot up if you are just starting your hub, but should be roughly between 1 and 3 every 10 seconds.
-If it stops you are not syncing with FC contracts and do not receive new FIDs.
+May spike up if you are just starting your hub, but usually should be roughly between 1 and 3 every 10 seconds.
+If it stops, it means that you are not syncing with FC contracts and do not receive new FIDs.

-**Farcaster Messages** is a total number of Farcaster messages stored in your hub.
-In general it should grow over time, but in may go down if many people decide to delete their content at once or they didn't pay for storage.
+**Farcaster Messages** is the total number of Farcaster messages stored in your hub.
+In general it should grow over time, but in may go down if many people decide to delete their content at the same time or they didn't pay for storage.

 #### Sync metrics
 ![Grafana sync metrics](https://moccasin-worried-snake-754.mypinata.cloud/ipfs/QmZF1aRnZ2HCrcfHdKnPwGfetYb5AAqEjG6LqegTW3jUuX)